Frequently Asked Questions About Ketamine Therapy

 How will I feel during a ketamine infusion?

 During the infusion, you might feel somewhat of a "floating" sensation.
 Although some patients enjoy the sensation, for others it can create a sense of anxiety.
-As a skilled anesthesia provider, Liana has an array of medications available that she can use to help prevent or alleviate any unpleasant side effects you may experience during your infusion.
-Because most pain conditions require higher doses and longer infusions, we usually offer propofol sedation for a more comfortable experience.
+As skilled providers, Liana and Melissa have an array of medications available that can be used to help prevent or alleviate any unpleasant side effects you may experience during your infusion.

 Is ketamine a psychedelic?